Tele Time: Logo and slogan

 Its logo was formerly with two Ts and striped, the name of the station later appeared at the bottom in 1995 and changed text several times.
 It lost its logo and its current logo is with a triangle facing upside down coloured lavender-pink and Tele Time in two lines to the right.
 Its historic slogans have been The Power of Television (I Dynami (or Dinami) tis Tileorasis).

+Closure

+In early 2014, the NCRTV decided to delist Teletime as it had stopped broadcasting since the previous year (2013) due to financial problems.